confluentinc/cp-demo/README.md

 	$ docker-compose exec kafka1 kafka-consumer-groups --list --bootstrap-server kafka1:9091

-3. All authenticated clients in this demo authenticate with the username ``client`` which is authorized per ACLS ``super.users``.
-Any other client will not be authenticated and will not be allowed to communicate with the cluster.
+3. All the components in this demo authenticate with the username ``client``, which is authorized to communicate with the cluster per the ACL configuration parameter ``super.users``.
+All other clients are not authorized to communicate with the cluster.

 a.
 Consume some messages from topic ``wikipedia.parsed`` using the authorized user ``client``.
 It should return some messages.